lmhwcy-crypto/Post-COVID-Insomnia/Readme.txt

    Subplot 2 is the cleaned EEG.

 II.
 DFA.m
-1. Load your EEG matrix: time points * channels * patients.
+1. Load your EEG matrix, sleep or waking EEG: time points * channels * patients.
 2. Set your sampling rate, Fs.
 3. Set the fit intervals for DFA in seconds, FitInterval.
    The upper limit should be <10% of signal length.